 - OTC, muscle relaxers and other narcotics

 An important thing to remember with a herniated disc is to avoid too much bed rest.
-Taking it easy and not lifting heavy things is fine but lying in bed waiting for the pain to go away is one of the worst things you can do for your spine.
-Retaining motion is crucial when there is a herniation of a disc.
+Lying in bed waiting for the pain to go away is one of the worst things you can do.
+Taking it easy and not lifting heavy things is fine.

-Not every herniated disc needs intervention.
-If you are experiencing herniated disc symptoms or fear you have a herniated disc, and you live in Stuart, Florida or Palm City, Florida, you should contact Advanced Wellness Solutions.
+Not every herniated disc needs gentle chiropractic.
+If you are experiencing symptoms of a herniated disc or have been in a Florida car accident and fear you have a herniated disc you should contact Advanced Wellness Solutions.